awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

    + **Kubernetes 1\.12:** `1.2.2`
    + **Kubernetes 1\.11:** `1.1.3`

-   If your current `coredns` version doesn't match the recommendation for your cluster version, update the `coredns` deployment to use the recommended image with the following command, replacing the red text with your cluster name:
+   If your current `coredns` version doesn't match the recommendation for your cluster version, update the `coredns` deployment to use the recommended image\.

    ```
-   eksctl utils update-coredns --name dev --approve
+   kubectl set image --namespace kube-system deployment.apps/coredns \
+   coredns=602401143452.dkr.ecr.us-west-2.amazonaws.com/eks/coredns:v1.2.2
    ```

 1. Check the version of your cluster's Amazon VPC CNI Plugin for Kubernetes\.
 Use the following command to print your cluster's CNI version\.